Wednesday, July 24, 2024

 I was a little late to the Revelation 13:3 social media party and almost missed it completely.
-After the assassination attempt on former U.S. President Donald J Trump, social media lit up with Revelation 13:3 scripture.
-This was mostly from those who don't study scripture but are quick to use it to serve their purposes or, fit a specific narrative which has become a common practice.
-Several comments were quite misguided, even delusional, misquoting scripture.
+After the assassination attempt on former U.S. President Donald J Trump, social media lit up with Revelation 13:3 quotes.
+This was mostly from those who don't study scripture but, are quick to use it to serve their purposes or, fit a specific narrative which has become common practice.
+Most comments were quite misguided, even delusional, misquoting scripture.

-The bullet grazed former President Trump's ear, whereas the alleged shooter received a deadly head wound.
-Does Trump have seven heads?
-Do you know any human that has seven heads?
+The bullet grazed former President Trump's ear, whereas, the alleged shooter received a deadly head wound which ended his life and no, he will not rise again.
+But, the scriptural reference was directed at former President Trump and his wounded ear.
 Heads represent kingdoms, horns represent kings, Is Trump a kingdom?
-Is he a kingdom that sits upon the beast that rises mid-tribulation?
+Is he a kingdom that belongs to the beast that rises mid-tribulation?
 Is he even a sitting President right now?
 Is he a leader (king) of a world kingdom?

-Why doesn't scripture say one of the horns was wounded as to death if this verse represents a deadly head wound upon a man?
-Because is isn't a man, it's a kingdom.
+Why doesn't scripture say one of the horns was wounded as to death if this verse represents a deadly head wound upon a man; a king?
+Because it's not a man, it's a kingdom.

 Let me explain:

-Revelation 13:1-4a details the rise of the antichrist kingdom aka: the beast kingdom mid tribulation.
+Revelation 13:1-4 details the rise of the antichrist kingdom aka: the beast kingdom mid tribulation.

 "I saw one of his heads as if it had been slain, and his fatal wound was healed.
 And the whole earth was amazed and followed after the beast;" (NASB)

 Okay there is the scripture.
-Now let's look at it in context with the Revelation prophecy:
+Now let's look at verse 3 in context with the prophecy:

-1) And I (John) stood on the sands of the sea, and saw a beast (kingdom) rise up out of the sea, having seven heads (seven kingdoms) and ten horns (kings), and upon his horns ten crowns, and upon his heads the name of blasphemy.
-2) And the beast which I saw was like unto a Leopard (Grecian), and his feet were as the feet of a bear (Mede-Persian), and his mouth as the mouth of a lion (Babylon); and the dragon (red dragon 12:3, Satan) gave him his power; and his seat (throne) and great authority.
-3) And I saw one of his heads as it were wounded to death; and his deadly wound was healed: and all the world wondered after the beast. (it was, and was not, yet is.. shall be)
+1) And I (John) stood on the sands of the sea, and saw a beast (kingdom) rise up out of the sea, having seven heads (seven kingdoms) and ten horns (ten kings), and upon his horns ten crowns, and upon his heads the name of blasphemy.
+2) And the beast which I saw was like unto a Leopard (Grecian), and his feet were as the feet of a bear (Mede-Persian), and his mouth as the mouth of a lion (Babylon); and the dragon (red dragon 12:3, Satan) gave him his power; and his seat (throne, territorial domain) and great authority.
+3) And I saw one of his (seven) heads as it were wounded to death; and his deadly wound was healed: and all the world wondered after the beast. (that was, and was not, yet is.. shall be)

 1) The beast is a kingdom that rises from the sea.
-The kingdom has seven heads and ten horns.
+The kingdom has seven heads and ten horns; seven world kingdoms and ten kings.

-This is detailing the rise of a kingdom; beasts rise from the sea (Daniel 7:3), kings rise from the earth.
+Revelation 13:1-4, is detailing the rise of a kingdom; beasts rise from the sea (Daniel 7:3), while kings rise from the earth.

 Daniel 7:17 These great beasts (kingdoms), which are four, are four kings, which shall arise out of the earth.